reecemillsom/http-request-client/README.md

 Return value will be either a error result saying that the request was unsuccessful or successful, or in the case of Get request it may contain a JSON result.

 If you wish to see examples of how to use this then look at the scripts directory.

+**Cache**

+This module used a caching module to store previous get request results for 12 hours.
+In future I hope to expose this for users to choose how long they wish to store values in cache.